curlsloth/NYU-HPC-4-newbies/README.md

 "
 ```

-To make this script executable, run this command
+To make this script executable, run this command:
 ```
 chmod 755  /scratch/<NetID>/pytorch-example/run-pytorch-ac8888.bash
 ```

-Now you can access to the conda environment simply by running:
+Now you can access to the Conda environment simply by running:
 ```
 /scratch/<NetID>/pytorch-example/run-pytorch-ac8888.bash
 ```

-Check whether you are under the `pytorch-ac8888` environment:
+Check which environment is currently activated:
 ```
 conda env list
 ## Output: